puregh0st/strandcore/README.md

-Omni Core
+Strand Core
 =========================================

-For the Omnicore reference client please see the official upstream repository maintained by the Omnilayer team [https://github.com/OmniLayer/omnicore](https://github.com/OmniLayer/omnicore).
+For the Strandcore reference client please see the official upstream repository maintained by the Strandlayer team [https://github.com/StrandLayer/omnicore](https://github.com/puregh0st/strandcore/).